 To that end, they have stayed true to their Boston roots, growing in the city and currently occupying a huge space in the Back Bay neighborhood.
 And they have partnered with the Boston Celtics and the NFL, in addition to many other partnerships nationwide.
-Safe to say that, when sports betting is legal in MA, DraftKings will pull out all the stops to be the most popular sportsbook in the state.
+When sports betting launches in MA, DraftKings will pull out all the stops to be the most popular sportsbook in the state.

 Other Likely MA Online Sportsbooks

-Under the pending legislation, unlike some other states, operators in MA would not have to be tied to a land-based casino in order to operate mobile sports betting.
+Under the pending legislation, unlike some other states, up to seven operators in MA will not have to be tied to a land-based casino in order to operate mobile sports betting.
 The mobile-only license model will benefit online-focused operators such as DraftKings and FanDuel, both of which could immediately apply for licenses.

 When sports betting becomes legal in Massachusetts, many of the same operators we see in other states will open their doors in the Bay State.
-In addition to DraftKings and FanDuel, the following operators are expected to make their way to the state once sports betting is legalized:
+In addition to DraftKings and FanDuel, the following operators are expected to make their way to the state:

 Competition From Neighboring States

 Massachusetts has competition for sports betting revenue to its north, west, and south.
-New York, New Hampshire, and Rhode Island all have some form of legalized sports betting.
-Connecticut will have legal sports betting sometime in early 2022.
+Maine, Connecticut, New York, New Hampshire, and Rhode Island all have some form of legalized sports betting.

-New York accepted its first sports bet in July 2019 but has yet to add mobile sports betting, though the regulatory process is proceeding and we expect mobile wagering to go live in the state in 2022.
+New York accepted its first sports bet in July 2019 and added mobile betting in January 2022.
 New Hampshire legalized sports betting in 2019 and offers both online and retail sports betting, albeit with DraftKings having a monopoly as the only operator in the state.

 Rhode Island opened its doors to sports betting in November 2018 under a monopoly model run by the state lottery.
 Almost a year later, in September 2019, online and mobile betting went live in Rhode Island.
 Vermont remains the only state bordering MA that does not offer sports betting.

 In Massachusetts, the legal gambling age is 21 for casinos.
 For lottery, bingo, and racing, the legal age to place a wager is 18.
-When sports betting becomes legal in Massachusetts, the legal age to place a sports wager will most likely be 21.
-To place a legal sports bet in Massachusetts, the bettor will have to be physically within state boundaries, both for retail and mobile wagering.
+When sports betting goes live in Massachusetts, the legal age to place a sports wager will be 21.
+To place a legal sports bet in Massachusetts, the bettor must be physically within state boundaries, both for retail and mobile wagering.

-The state will offer all of the common wagers you see everywhere else, including moneyline, point spread, totals, futures, props, parlays, teasers, and more.
-The same will go for the sports that are offered, with all of the major sports leagues having a wide variety of betting options.
-Wagering on colleges will be allowed, but college prop bets will be off limits.
+All of the common wagers you see everywhere else, including moneyline, point spread, totals, futures, props, parlays, teasers, and more, are available in MA.
+The same goes for the sports that are offered, with all of the major sports leagues having a wide variety of betting options.
+Wagering on non-MA colleges will be allowed.

 Is it legal to bet on sports in Massachusetts?

-The Massachusetts Gaming Commission will oversee sports betting in the state.
+The Massachusetts Gaming Commission is in charge of regulating sports betting in the state.

 What is the legal age to bet on sports in Massachusetts?

-The legal age to bet on sports in Massachusetts will match the state’s legal gambling age of 21.
+The legal age to bet on sports in Massachusetts is 21.

 Which casinos in Massachusetts offer retail sports betting?

-None at this time, but we expect MGM Springfield, Encore Boston Harbor, and Plainridge Park Casino to offer sports betting in person and online when the state does legalize sports betting.
+MGM Springfield (BetMGM), Encore Boston Harbor, and Plainridge Park Casino offer sports betting both in person and online.
 The state’s two horse tracks will also be authorized to offer retail sports betting.